Syntaxerr101/FHookPlus/README.md

 - **Automatically inject scripts** into a specific app process by its package name.
 - **Manage Frida binaries and scripts** through an intuitive settings interface.

-Whether you're a security researcher, developer, or reverse engineer, FHook+ simplifies the process of dynamic instrumentation and analysis.

 ---